geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His manly mind disdained insidious art,
 And scorned by flattery to ensnare my heart.
 Not long in vain my gentle suitor strove,
-But still my breast concealed its infant love :
+But still my breast concealed its infant love:
 Tho' skill'd and proved in every manly art,
 He struck the ring or hurPd the unerring dart,
 Beyond his peers the ponderous bar he threw,
-And bent with surer aim the stubborn yew ;
+And bent with surer aim the stubborn yew;
 I seem'd to scorn the tourney's harmless wreath, 160

-And bad him seek the nobler fields of death ;
+And bad him seek the nobler fields of death;
 To bear the Cross in Salem's hallow'd laud,
-Or join our sable Edward's conquering band ;
+Or join our sable Edward's conquering band;
 Hence with that hero he resolved to sail,
 Whose freighted ships then watched a favouring gale.